 I have quite a big bookshelf at home, and I try to read something every day.
 However, I’m still human and I have my weaknesses.
 At least I try.
 A big part of my bookshelf is full of law, psychology and biography books.
 The other part of my bookshelf is full of food blog books.
 I mean cookbooks and photography books.

 As you might know, I’m from Estonia.
 Our population is very small (only 1.3 million) and there aren’t many people who speak Estonian.
 Because of that, I would say that our books in Estonia are quite expensive.
-I still have a lot of books in Estonian and my favorite cookbooks in Estonian are the old ones from my grandmother.
-These classic cookbooks are always the best as a food blog books inspiration.
+I still have a lot of books in Estonian.
+Therefore, my favorite cookbooks in Estonian are the old ones from my grandmother.
+I believe that these classic cookbooks are always the best as a food blog books inspiration.

 The other part of my shelf is full of books in different languages.
 English is my second language and because of that, I have a lot of books in English.
 The variety of photography and cookbooks in English is just much better.
 I can learn more about other cuisines and it’s just exciting to learn about all these different cuisines around the world.
 I still don’t know everything and I feel like I need to explore more.

 You can learn about all the essentials of Italian cooking you need to know.
 It’s one of those books which can just sit on your bookshelf and you can open it whenever you like, and you will always be happy to try new recipes.
-I prefer to use this as a guide for my inspiration (read my post about recipe development).
+I prefer to use this as a guide for my inspiration.
 Many of the ingredients I don’t eat at home, but I can always learn all the techniques that these classic cookbooks offer.
 I just try to add my little healthy twist.